 3. Property to Generate Income

 Downsizing the family home is a common way to release funds to boost retirement income.
 Buying a rental property is also a popular way to invest money in the years leading up to retirement.
 For many people owning a rental property is easier to understand and a less scary form of investment than the share market.
 Property generally increases in value over time and can be sold at a profit if assets need to be liquidated in retirement.
-Like any form of investment property has its risks, such as tenants who don’t pay or being unable to find tenants.
+Like any form of investment property has its risks, such as tenants who don’t pay their rent or being unable to find tenants.
 You also need to factor in extra expenses such as maintenance, and property management fees if you don’t want to be a hands-on landlord.

 4. Manage Your Outgoings